appsquickly/typhoon/README.md

             <description>
                 This is a property of type NSURL.
 The container will convert the supplied string value and inject it for us.

+                A handful of useful conversion types are included.
+You can also easily register your own additional converters.
             </description>
         </property>
     </component>